-Consumer products that incorporate hemp seed oil for hair care range from shampoos and conditioners with low concentrations of the oil to pure hemp seed oil that people can apply directly to the hair and scalp.
+Some products that use hemp seed oil as an ingredient include shampoos and conditioners with low oil concentrations.
+However, pure hemp seed oil is available, which individuals can apply directly to the hair and scalp.

-The following sections will look at some of these products in more detail.
+The following sections will look at some of these products for a person to consider.